 The advent of technology has impacted our lives beyond imagination.
 The beginning of the 19th Century marks the revolution of the widespread adoption of industrial processes.
-Slowly, the inventions seemed to be on an exponential rise.
-As time progressed, the invention of cars to powered flights, from minute calculating devices to supercomputers, from miniature refrigeration systems to centralized cooling structures, from the invention of the light bulb and electricity to power backup generation facilities; human has contributed to this revolutionary advent of technology to simplify his everyday life.
-These technologies’ impact on our lives is humongous, it seems though we have invented and contributed to this massive evolution, we no longer control ourselves, it is the technology that controls us.
+Slowly, the inventions seemed to be on an exponential rise for manufacturing programs As time progressed, the invention of cars to powered flights, from minute calculating devices to supercomputers, from miniature refrigeration systems to centralized cooling structures.
+From the invention of the light bulb and electricity to power backup generation facilities; human has contributed to this revolutionary advent of technology to simplify his everyday life.
+These technologies’ impact on our lives and manufacturing programs is humongous; it seems though we have invented and contributed to this massive evolution, we no longer control ourselves.
+Instead, it is technology that controls us.
 So let us see the role of manufacturing, electronics, and robotics in the automation industry and how it has impacted our lives.

-We are currently at the cusp of a unique technological diversion of massive significance namely the 5th generation of computing: Artificial Intelligence and toward the robotics revolution.
-Our conventional minds may visualize robots as rigid, large resilient machines installed to repeat tasks precisely at an industrial scale.
+We are currently at the cusp of a unique technological diversion of massive significance, namely the 5th generation of computing: Artificial Intelligence and toward the robotics revolution.
+Our conventional minds may visualize robots as rigid, large, resilient machines installed to repeat tasks precisely at an industrial scale.
 But, our future robots are something far beyond the conventional human imagination.
-These robots can be better referred to as artificial robotic organisms that have potential mimicking characteristics extending to performing activities far superior to the accuracy and preciseness of a common man.
-These machine organisms can replace humans in performing humanely difficult tasks; from handling and interacting with delicate things, calculating huge figures, analyzing data, and arriving at predictions, with working principles though defined and constructed by humans, yet the resultant performance far beyond humans’ realizable scale.
+These robots can be better referred to as artificial robotic organisms that have potential mimicking characteristics extending to performing activities far superior to the accuracy and preciseness of an ordinary person.
+And, if you plan on learning how to work better with robotics then an advanced manufacturing program is what you need.
+These machine organisms can replace humans in performing humanely complex tasks, from handling and interacting with delicate things, calculating huge figures, analyzing data, and arriving at predictions, with working principles defined and constructed by humans.
+Yet, the resultant performance far beyond humans’ realizable scale.

-The industrial revolution can be mainly attributed to the development of two crucial systems of manufacturing/ mechanical and electrical.
-On the other hand, the robotic revolution exploits the fusion of human intelligence, numerous methods of computations, electrical systems, manufacturing industry, mechanical systems, and metallurgical studies.
-It is thus the amalgamation of the best of available technologies to develop an astonishing range of automated organisms.
+The industrial revolution can be mainly attributed to the development of two crucial manufacturing/ mechanical and electrica systemsl.
+On the other hand, the robotic revolution exploits the fusion of human intelligence, numerous methods of computations, electrical systems, manufacturing industry, mechanical systems, manufacturing training, and metallurgical studies.
+It is thus the amalgamation of the best available technologies to develop an astonishing range of self-regulating organisms.

-A robot in layman’s terms can be referred to as a machine that possesses abilities to carry a range of complex actions automatically, mainly backed up and programmable by a computer.
-Robotic automation has immensely dissolved in multiple areas of manufacturing that include performing tasks like robotic welding, assembly, handling raw materials, shipping, and even product packaging.
-They are being highly leveraged to expand the applicability base to a wider perspective.
+In layman’s terms, a robot can be referred to as a machine that possesses abilities to carry a range of complex actions automatically, mainly backed up and programmable by a computer.
+Robotic automation has immensely dissolved in multiple areas of manufacturing and you can learn how to handle them and work with them via advanced manufacturing programs.
+This includes performing robotic welding, assembly, handling raw materials, shipping, and even product packaging.
+In addition, they are highly leveraged to expand the applicability base to a broader perspective.

-Robotic automation thus requires immense human efforts of various backgrounds to put forth their knowledge in the field of engineering, programming, electronics system integration, data analysts, operators, mechanical designers, and manufacturers.
-It offers the industrialists and the manufacturers exponential opportunities to combat cost issues, enhance production, and the Return On Investment to be equal or surpass growth with greater ease.
+Robotic automation thus requires immense human efforts of various backgrounds to put forth their knowledge in engineering, programming, electronics system integration, data analysts, operators, mechanical designers, and manufacturers.
+But, on the other hand, it offers the industrialists and the manufacturers exponential opportunities to combat cost issues, enhance production, and the Return On Investment to be equal or surpass growth with greater ease.

 Certainly not.
-According to multiple predictions, though 59% of the entire manufacturing industrial activities in a few decades will be automated, yet 41% of the remaining activities are to be performed by humans.
+According to multiple predictions, though 59% of the entire manufacturing industrial activities will be automated in a few decades, 41% of the remaining activities are to be performed by humans.
 These robots will indeed contribute to the creation of more jobs in robotics and related fields and the industrial sector as well.
-According to the reports of a Swiss think tank, robots will certainly displace more than 70 million jobs globally but will also create over 130 million new ones amounting to a net positive approximation of 60 million jobs.
+According to the reports of a Swiss think tank, robots will certainly displace more than 70 million jobs globally.
+Still, they will also create over 130 million new ones amounting to a net positive approximation of 60 million jobs.

-In the electronic sectors, the components that constitute a wide range of devices are much smaller than in the other conventional robotics application thus assuring the quality and preciseness of higher-end devices.
-Accuracy in the manufacturing of these devices is very crucial as the precision of locating, assembling, and placing the parts is critical for the proper functioning of any device.
+In the electronic sectors, the components that constitute a wide range of devices are much smaller than in the other conventional robotics application, thus assuring the quality and preciseness of higher-end devices.
+Furthermore, accuracy in the manufacturing of these devices is crucial as the precision of locating, assembling, and placing the parts is critical for the proper functioning of any device.
 Besides these, the fragility of the components demands gentle handling to avoid micro-cracks or other potential physical damages to the products.

 Robotics thus contribute to the production of high output, adaptability, increased yield in the electronics and fabrication industry.

-The word “robot” is derived from the Czech word “Robotnik” which means “to slave.”
+The word “robot” is derived from the Czech word “Robotnik,” which means “to slave.”
 In the early 1960s, Factories initially commenced using these machines to handle some of the dangerous and mundane operations that humans didn’t prefer working on.
-But, the robots emerged more powerful than they were destined to by not only taking up unwanted tasks but also accomplishing the work with unprecedented accuracy, efficiency, speed, and precision.
-Presently they can perform all range of tasks which according to various criteria can be classified as Type of movement, Application, Architecture, Brand, Ability to be collaborative.
+But, the robots emerged more powerful than they were destined to be, taking up unwanted tasks and accomplishing the work with unprecedented accuracy, efficiency, speed, and precision.
+Presently, they can perform a range of functions that can be classified as Type of movement, Application, Architecture, Brand, Ability to be collaborative according to various criteria.

 With the rise in labor costs and higher competition for low-wage overseas, more and more manufacturers are using robot technologies.
-90% of the present modern robots are found in factories.
+As a result, 90% of modern robots are found in factories.

-Industrial robots in the manufacturing sector boost qualitative performance, with predictable action and precise behavior thereby enabling the production of high-quality products on a huge scale outperforming the human counterparts.
+Industrial robots in the manufacturing sector boost qualitative performance with predictable action and specific behavior, thereby enabling the production of high-quality products on a colossal scale outperforming their human counterparts.

-Though automation in the manufacturing sector might seem like a mammoth investment, it is highly cost-effective with high quality and effective production leading to an exponential increase in the revenue earned.
+Though automation in the manufacturing sector might seem like a mammoth investment, it is highly cost-effective with high quality and effective production, leading to an exponential increase in revenue.

-The intervention of industrial robots in the conventional process has positively impacted the manufacturing industry that is on the verge of a magnificent revolution.
-Manufacturing processes are now transforming into a better, efficient, cost-effective and more intelligent process wherein complex processes are sorted within a matter of seconds.
+The intervention of industrial robots in the conventional process has positively impacted the manufacturing industry on the verge of a glorious revolution.
+Manufacturing processes are now transforming into a better, efficient, cost-effective, and more intelligent process wherein complex processes are sorted within a matter of seconds.

 A slew of job opportunities in manufacturing is on the rise as robotics and manufacturing progress with each other.
 These jobs are not only more desirable but also pose a safer, pressure-free work environment.

-The human generation is progressing at an undigestable phase wherein every tech geek and tech user expects and demands their electronic equipment to perform a multitude of tasks thereby shaping up a newer field of flexible robotics.
-Thus, electronics manufacturing is heavy not only in the assembly, designing, manufacturing, dispensing but also extends its applicability in the service sector as well from packaging, shipping to responding to customer grievances.
+The human generation is progressing at an undigestable phase wherein every tech geek and tech user expects and demands their electronic equipment to perform a multitude of tasks, thereby shaping up a newer field of flexible robotics.
+Thus, electronics manufacturing is heavy in assembly, designing, manufacturing, and dispensing and extends its applicability in the service sector from packaging and shipping to responding to customer grievances.

 With the increase in the demand for mobile computing, the incredible pace of robotics development is inevitable, resulting in falling in prices, faster advances, and the advent of newer technology.

 For instance, in the earlier days, Accelerometers cost hundreds of dollars each.
-Currently, all smartphones can measure direction, heart rate, acceleration, capture stunning video, fix geographical location, interface with other devices, and transmit across several bands of the spectrum, and can offer guidance as well — functionality robots thus need to maneuver our world productively.
+All smartphones can currently measure direction, heart rate, acceleration, capture stunning video, fix geographical location, interface with other devices, transmit across several bands of the spectrum, and offer guidance as well — functionality robots thus need to maneuver our world productively.

-Automation is also in a progressive stage in industries like automotive, medical, and electronics manufacturing to fulfill higher demands on mankind.
+Automation is also in a progressive stage in industries like automotive, medical, and electronics manufacturing to fulfill higher demands on humanity.
 With the fall in the prices for tasks fall, small- and mid-sized manufacturers have started to employ robots.
-Thus leading to a plausible future wherein robots will be completely equipped to replace industrial workers entirely is far on the horizon, and in the meantime, with the economics favoring a hybrid approach, safety is of primary concern.
+Thus, a plausible future wherein robots will be equipped entirely to replace industrial workers is far on the horizon.
+In the meantime, with the economics favoring a hybrid approach, safety is of primary concern.

 The man-machine collaboration will be the need of the hour with enhanced efficiency across the entire manufacturing and industrial sector, with an entirely new horizon of competitiveness, innovation, efficiency, safety, and production.

-With the progress of time, the boundaries amongst smart electronic material, biology, mechanical understanding, artificial intelligence, embodiment, are converging.
+With time progress, the boundaries amongst smart electronic material, biology, mechanical understanding, artificial intelligence, and embodiment are converging.
 The robotic impact can thus cure us of diseases like cancer or even severely attack the human race with an intensity multifold than nuclear weapons.
-What an impact we can expect!
+What a result we can expect!

-On a concluding note, though the impact of technology on humans is considerably going beyond our realization the true extent is something we can only guess at.
+On a concluding note, though the impact of technology on humans is considerably going beyond our realization in education like manufacturing training, manufacturing program, electrician program, or even daily life, the true extent is something we can only guess at.
 The future reality will be a robot-driven world and might be something termed as fancy as immersive virtual reality.
-In this exciting scenario, making a career in automation and manufacturing is a smart move.
-With scope for career advancement as a manufacturing and automation technician from one of the top tech schools in Philadephia, a career as a certified manufacturing and automation technician is certain to give you a stable and secure future with great opportunities in the manufacturing industry.
-You can make a great impact on society with training as a manufacturing and automation technician in as little as 6 months of a manufacturing and automation certification course.
-Life-changing things are bound to happen and with the advent of robotics and AI, a career in manufacturing and automation is the future!
+In this exciting scenario, making a career in automation and manufacturing is a smart move with different manufacturing technician courses.
+With scope for career advancement as a manufacturing and automation technician from one of the top tech schools in Philadephia, a career as certified manufacturing and automation technician or electrician program is sure to give you a stable and secure future with great opportunities in the manufacturing industry.
+But only if you took proper training from manufacturing technician course.
+You can make a significant impact on society with training as a manufacturing and automation technician in as little as six months of a manufacturing and automation certification course.
+Life-changing things are bound to happen, and with the advent of robotics and AI, a career in manufacturing and automation is the future!